What is the BRAF biomarker?

 What are the potential side effects of BRAF inhibitors?

 Every treatment has the potential to cause some side effects.
-Some people may be more sensitive than others to a particular drug.
+Some people may be more sensitive than others to a drug.
 It also depends on your other treatments, medications, vitamins, and herbal supplements.
-For example, side effects could be worse if you are treated with radiation at the same time.
-Tell your doctor or pharmacist about all of your medications, vitamins, and treatments.
+Tell your doctor or pharmacist about all the medications, vitamins, and treatments you take.

-Some of the most common side effects associated with BRAF inhibitors are feeling or being sick, headache and dizziness, fatigue, diarrhea or constipation, skin problems, joint or muscle pain, and anemia/low hemoglobin levels.
-It is unlikely that you will experience all of these side effects, but you might have some of them.
+Some of the most common side effects associated with BRAF inhibitors are headache and dizziness, fatigue, diarrhea or constipation, nausea and vomiting, skin problems, joint or muscle pain, and anemia/low red blood cell levels.
+It is unlikely that you will experience all these side effects, but you might have some of them.
 Call your doctor immediately if you are experiencing severe symptoms.

 For more on side effects of other chemotherapy regimens, click here.